Mebsina/vocab-app/README.md

 This will start the development server, and your application should be accessible in your browser, connected to your Firebase project.

+### 5. Upload Vocabulary Words to Firebase

+To populate your Firestore database with the vocabulary words, run the provided Node.js script once:

+1.  **Ensure `.env` is configured:** Make sure your `.env` file in the project root is correctly set up with your Firebase configuration.
+2.  **Run the upload script:**
+    ```bash
+    node scripts/uploadWords.js
+    ```
+3.  **Verify:** After the script completes, check your Firebase console under **Firestore Database** to confirm that a new collection named `words` has been created and populated with your vocabulary words.

 ## Firestore Data Structure

 The application stores user data in a Firestore collection named `users`.
 Each document in this collection uses the generated 6-character `userID` as its Document ID.